88-degrees/Book-of-Changes/appendix03s2.md

 Chapter <a name="fr_269"></a>[IV](#fn_269).

-28. In the Yang trigrams (or those of the undivided line) there are more of the Yin lines, and in the Yin trigrams (or those of the divided line) there are more of the Yang lines.
+28. In the `Yáng` trigrams (or those of the undivided line) there are more of the `Yīn` lines, and in the `Yīn` trigrams (or those of the divided line) there are more of the `Yáng` lines.

 29. What is the cause of this?
-It is because the Yang lines are odd (or made by one stroke), and the Yin lines are even (or. made by two strokes).
+It is because the `Yáng` lines are odd (or made by one stroke), and the `Yīn` lines are even (or. made by two strokes).

 30. What (method of) virtuous conduct is thus intimated?
-In the Yang trigrams we have one ruler, and two subjects,--suggesting the way of the superior man.
-In the Yin trigrams we have two rulers, and one subject,--suggesting the way of the small man.
+In the `Yáng` trigrams we have one ruler, and two subjects, -- suggesting the way of the superior man.
+In the `Yīn` trigrams we have two rulers, and one subject, -- suggesting the way of the small man.

 ###### p.
 389

 Chapter <a name="fr_270"></a>[V](#fn_270).
-31. It is said in the Yî, 'Full of anxious thoughts you go and come; (only) friends will follow you and think with you.'
-The Master said:--'In all (the processes taking place) under heaven, what is there of thinking? what is there of anxious scheming?
+31. It is said in the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching), 'Full of anxious thoughts you go and come; (only) friends will follow you and think with you.'
+The Master said: -- 'In all (the processes taking place) under heaven, what is there of thinking? what is there of anxious scheming?
 They all come to the same (successful) issue, though by different paths; there is one result, though there might be a hundred anxious schemes.
 What is there of thinking? what is there of anxious scheming?'

-32. The sun goes and the moon comes; the moon goes and the sun comes;--the sun and moon thus take the place each of the other, and their shining is the result.
-The cold goes and the heat comes; the heat goes and the cold comes;--it is by this mutual succession of the cold and heat that the year is completed.
-That which goes becomes less and less, and that which comes waxes more and more;--it is by the influence on each other of this contraction and expansion that the advantages (of the different conditions) are produced.
+32. The sun goes and the moon comes; the moon goes and the sun comes; -- the sun and moon thus take the place each of the other, and their shining is the result.
+The cold goes and the heat comes; the heat goes and the cold comes; -- it is by this mutual succession of the cold and heat that the year is completed.
+That which goes becomes less and less, and that which comes waxes more and more; -- it is by the influence on each other of this contraction and expansion that the advantages (of the different conditions) are produced.

 33. When the looper coils itself up, it thereby straightens itself again; when worms and snakes